raspberrypilearning/memory/en/step_1.md

 ### What you will make

 Click on the green flag to start.
-Watch the sequence shown by the dancer and listen to the accompanying drum beats, then repeat them back to her.
+Watch the sequence of colours shown by the dancer's dress and listen to the accompanying drum beats, then repeat them back to her.
 If you get the order wrong, it's game over!

 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/34874510/?autostart=false" frameborder="0"></iframe>